 A satisfactory proficiency in the English language is required for admission to the University of Oregon.
-International applicants must show proof of language proficiency through one of the three options:
+International applicants must show proof of language proficiency through one of the following options:

-- Test of English as a Foreign Language (TOEFL) Score: Minimum Score: 88 (Internet based)
+- Test of English as a Foreign Language (TOEFL iBT*) Score: Minimum Score: 88

-- International English Language Testing System (IELTS) Score: Minimum Score: 7.0 overall band score
+- International English Language Testing System (IELTS) Academic Test Score: Minimum Score: 7.0 overall band score

 Please check with your prospective program for information about their requirements.